suragch/mongol-library/README.md

 * [ ] more `MongolAlertDialog` types (check box, radio button, list)
 * [ ] add lots more jUnit and instrumentation tests
 * [ ] apply style/theme colors to `MongolTextView`, `MongolLabel` and `MongolEditText` so that the default colors are correct for both light and dark themes.
-* [ ] Add cut/copy/paste/navigation support from keyboard through `InputConnection`. (`MongolEditText` doesn't respond to some functions of the Menksoft and Delehi keyboards.)
 * [ ] Convert more punctuation and NNBS in to Menksoft code in MongolCode

 #### Version changes

+* `1.14.0`: Renamed English keyboard to Latin and added more symbols; bug fixes
 * `1.13.0`: Keyboard improvements: punctuation/ZWJ layout changes, punctuation auto-spacing, double tap shortcuts for MVS/period, swipe up shortcuts; bug fixes
 * `1.12.4`: Made ImeContainer.getPreviousMongolWords() public
 * `1.12.3`: Bug fixes and minor adjustments